GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I don't believe in the sort of eureka moment idea.
-I think it's a myth.
-I'm very suspicious that actually Archimedes had been thinking about that problem for a long time.
+> ### I invented the Web just because I needed it, really, because it was so frustrating that it didn't exit.
 >
 > ~ *Tim Berners-Lee*